astoff/isearch-mb/README.md

-Isearch-Mb
+isearch-mb
 ==========

-This Emacs package provides an alternative Isearch UI based on the minibuffer.
-This allows editing the search string in arbitrary ways without any special maneuver; unlike standard Isearch, cursor motion commands do not end the search.
-Moreover, in comparison with standard Isearch, the search status information in the echo area is simplified.
+This Emacs package provides an alternative isearch UI based on the minibuffer.
+This allows editing the search string in arbitrary ways without any special maneuver; unlike standard isearch, cursor motion commands do not end the search.
+Moreover, the search status information in the echo area and some keybindings are slightly simplified.

-Isearch-Mb is part of [GNU ELPA] and can be installed via `M-x list-packages`.
+isearch-mb is part of [GNU ELPA] and can be installed with `M-x package-install RET isearch-mb RET`.
 To activate it, type `M-x isearch-mb-mode`.

 Keybindings